davidan1981/rails-identity/README.md

 default email template is not sufficient for real use.
 You must define your own mailer action views to cater emails for your need.

+### Other Changes

+`RailsIdentity::User` model is a STI model.
+It means your app can inherit from `RailsIdentity::User` with additional attributes.
+All data will be stored in `rails_identity_users` table.
+This is particularly useful if you want to extend the model to meet your needs.

+    class User < RailsIdentity::User
+      # more validations, attributes, methods, ...
+    end

 ### Running Your App